nick42d/youtui/README.md

 # About
-Youtui - a simple TUI YouTube Music player written in Rust.
+Youtui - a simple TUI YouTube Music player written in Rust aiming to implement an artist->albums method of searching for music, and using discoverability principles for navigation.
 Inspired by https://github.com/ccgauche/ytermusic/.

 Ytmapi-rs - an asynchronous API for youtube music - using Google's internal API.
 Inspired by https://github.com/sigma67/ytmusicapi/.

-This project is not supported by Google.
+This project is not supported or endorsed by Google.
 ## Demo
 Version as of 09/Nov/23 and is still a work in progress.
 [![asciicast](https://asciinema.org/a/SOTRXdvkjM4vWHuwsWSDDDmBQ.svg)](https://asciinema.org/a/SOTRXdvkjM4vWHuwsWSDDDmBQ)